 2019-2020 Festival Season

-The 2019-2020 Festival Season is engaging, collaborative, and focused on telling meaningful stories that celebrate the human experience.
+The 2019-2020 Season, although cut short due to the COVID-19 pandemic, was engaging, collaborative, and focused on telling meaningful stories that celebrated the human experience.

 By Dominique Morisseau

 Directed by Ron OJ Parson